 No deal Brexit could affect financial services’ regulation to trade cross-border

-Companies in the financial services sector could lose their regulatory permissions to conduct cross-border business in the even of a no deal Brexit, with businesses setting up European entities to mitigate this risk
+Companies in the financial services sector could lose their regulatory permissions to conduct cross-border business in the event of a no deal Brexit, with businesses setting up European entities to mitigate this risk

 27 Feb 2019